MRN-Code/nodeapi/README.md

 # Design Specifications

 ## Endpoints

 ### [GET] /users
-* Shall reply with a JSON array of all usernames that match the query parameters
-* If no query parameters are provided, the results shall automatically be restricted to users that the requesting user has access to.

 ### [GET, PUT, POST, DELETE] /users/{username}
-* Shall reply to GET with metadata for the user with username = `username`
-*

 ### [GET, POST] /authKeys
 * GET
   * Shall reject with a 400 Bad Request if a query parameter `username` is not supplied